Project Description

 With the Cold

 Valencia, Spain: All the animals are heading north as if drawn by a magnet.
 Even Micaela’s limping dog is determined to leave her home.
 Nairobi, Kenya: A cleaning woman reports her own son to her employers after he stole from them.
 Can a mother wish harm on her own child?
 These and other places all over the world are the settings for Alberto Torres Blandina’s new novel With the Cold (“Con el frío”), connected by short reports from an old boat called Esperanza that, like the animals, is heading north.
 On board there are men, women and children of all nationalities and races.
 Some think they are on another Ark.
 Others see themselves as offerings without knowing who or what for, just like no scientist can explain the continuing winter and the strange migration that is taking place.
-Con el frio reflects on topics like knowledge, the truth and the complex fabric with which this hyper-communicated and yet at the same time autistic world is woven.
+With the Cold reflects on topics like knowledge, the truth and the complex fabric with which this hyper-communicated and yet at the same time autistic world is woven.
 The different voices flow together, intersecting or running parallel to each other to uncover a world that is in dire need of answers.
 Written with biting wit in concise language, these interconnected, original stories surprise the reader at every turn, casting their spell on the reader.

 //